 Cooking Winter Squash

-A few years ago in the fall I stocked up on bushels of winter squash.
-Since I didn’t have a garden while we lived in an rv, I couldn’t grow my own.
-But I ended up finding a good deal ($18 for 50lbs) so I stocked up while I could.
+A few years ago, in the fall, I stocked up on bushels of winter squash.
+Since we were living in an RV, I didn’t have a garden and I couldn’t grow my own.
+But I ended up finding a good deal ($18 for 50lbs) so I stocked up!
 It had been a few years since I’d had this kind of abundance of winter squash in storage.
-So I had to set out to figure out the best way to cook it without taking up much time.
-Because let’s face it, no one wants to spend their time cooking winter squash!
+So I set out to figure out the best way to cook it.
+I need something easy that didn’t take up so much time because let’s face it, no one wants to spend their time cooking winter squash!

-Of course, I settled on my answer for just about anything cooking related… cook it in the slow cooker!
-It’s so easy and takes about 5 minutes of prep work.
-Plus you can to do this with just about any kind of squash.
+Of course, I settled on my answer for just about anything cooking-related… cook it in the slow cooker!
+It’s so easy and only takes about 5 minutes of prep work.
+Plus, you can to do this with just about any kind of squash!

 Cooking winter squash in the slow cooker is super simple.
 I start by washing the outside of the squash to get any dirt or leftover garden bugs off.
 Then the hardest part….cutting the squash in half.
 Use a sharp knife and go slowly, cutting around the entire squash until it pops in half.
-Then remove the seeds using a spoon.
+Then, remove the seeds using a spoon.
 You might have to scrape to remove everything.
-(And if you don’t want to waste these you can always dry them for a snack or check out one of these other Uses for Squash Seeds)

-Place the squash into the slow cooker, then pour about a pint of water into the bottom of the crock.
-Make sure you don’t make the same mistake that I did once and add cold water into a warm slow cooker.
-The bottom can very easily break right off!
+Place the prepared squash into the slow cooker, then pour about a pint of water into the bottom of the crock.
+(Make sure not to add cold water to a warm crock or you could end up making the mistake I made once – the bottom can easily break right off!)

 Set your slow cooker on high for 6 hours.
 You can check on the squash periodically with a fork to see how it’s cooking.

 Once your squash is cooked, remove it from the slow cooker.
 Using hot pads to hold the squash, scoop out the yummy insides!